Thursday, August 8, 2024

 That’s how it began, with Jesus asking men and women to “follow me.”

-But this is the season of Easter, so I want to focus on the resurrection today.
+This is the season of Easter, so I will focus on the resurrection today.

 We can observe that the four gospels have a hard time explaining the resurrection,